Blue Lagoon fact sheet

 Twice daily our guests can enjoy a unique storytelling experience as our spa hosts tell captivating tales about the rich folklore, fascinating history, innovative design, and intriguing science behind Blue Lagoon.

-Lagoon Waterfall
+Lagoon waterfall

 Stand beneath the massaging energy of a geothermal waterfall.

-Steam Cave
+Steam cave

 Take shelter in an earthen chamber and feel the stimulating sensations of geothermal steam heat.